-The Password leak detection is not an unique term as this occurred before as well bearing name Password Checkup Extension.
+The Password leak detection is not a unique term as this occurred before as well bearing name Password Checkup Extension.
 There is no need to separately install any new program rather you require to enable its flag visiting Advanced settings on Google Chrome.
 Let’s explore the steps to turn On the Password leak Detection on your PC.

-Note: The following workaround is applicable to other operating systems as well like – MacOS, ChromeOS, or Linux.
+Note: The following workaround is applicable to other operating systems as well like – macOS, ChromeOS, or Linux.

 Recommended: How to Enable WebUI Tab Strip on google chrome

 To turn on the password leak detection in Chrome Canary, use the steps –

 - Copy-paste the following path at the address bar and press the Enter key –